fkie/iop_core/doc/how_it_works.md

 ![](images/iop-bridge-case2.png)

 ### Component structure
-As an example we look at the JAUS PrimitiveDriver component.
-This component is located in `urn.jaus.jss.mobility/iop_primitive_driver_fkie` and implemnents the translation of `SetWrenchEffort` and `ReportWrenchEffort` to ROS messages:
+As an example we look at the PrimitiveDriver service plugin.
+This component is located in [iop_mobility](https://github.com/fkie/iop_jaus_mobility) and implemnents the translation of `SetWrenchEffort` and `ReportWrenchEffort` to ROS messages:

 ![](images/iop-bridge-component.png)